 With its all-white, plant-heavy décor and woman chef, this is the kind of place even die-hard carnivores will line up for; indeed, LOV (acronym for local, organic and vegan) is one of the select few vegan restaurants in Old Montreal, nestled inside a graded building.

 It’s an Instagram dream and a guilt-free one at that, aside perhaps from the surprisingly well-curated natural wine list.

-Expect reinvented terroir classics, which can always be paired with the vast selection of locally-made beers available on tap.
+Expect reinvented terroir classics (maple beef tartare? yes please), which can always be paired with the vast selection of locally-made beers available on tap.